ZakharovVitaly/subprocess-example/README.md

 Select user to get info: avahi ; rm -rf /*

-No such user or wrong parameteres: avahi ; rm -rf /*
+No such user or wrong parameters: avahi ; rm -rf /*